SolaceLabs/solace-platform-mcp/solace-event-portal-designer-mcp/README.md

 ## Available Tools

-This server provides **35 tools** for full CRUD operations on Solace Event Portal Designer objects:
+This server provides a comprehensive set of tools for full CRUD operations on Solace Event Portal Designer objects:

 - **Application Domains** - Create, read, update, delete, and list domains
 - **Applications** - Manage applications and their versions